 In the late 1970s and early 1980s, Zico, or the 'White Pelé', was probably the best player in the world.
 He is considered to be one of the greatest finishers and passers of his generation, and even of all-time.
 H is also considered one of the greatest players never to win a World Cup, although he represented Brazil in three World Cups, with the 1982 squad that he was part of been thought of as possibly the best ever Brazilian squad.

-FIFA Goalkeeper of the Year 6 times, 2nd best Goalkeeper ever, an England legend, and the last line of defence for England in their triumphant 1966 World Cup campaign.
+FIFA Goalkeeper of the Year six times, second best goalkeeper ever, an England legend, and the last line of defence for England in their triumphant 1966 World Cup campaign.
 Gordon Banks is a popular figure, however his career was defined by his exploits Internationally, and not so much by his domestic honours.

-He was once the darling of his hometown club, who nicknamed themselves Raúl Madrid at one point, he spear-headed the clubs attack for over 15 years.
-He helped his club to a very impressive 6 La Liga titles, and 3 UEFA Champions League titles during this spell, and was heavily praised by Real Madrid fans for doing so.
-He never had the most strength or pace that is normally required for a World-Class striker, however he had a keen positional sense that helped him into goalscoring opportunities more often than not.
+He was once the darling of his hometown club, who nicknamed themselves Raúl Madrid at one point, he spearheaded the club's attack for over 15 years.
+He helped his club to a very impressive six La Liga titles, and 3 UEFA Champions League titles during this spell, and was heavily praised by Real Madrid fans for doing so.
+He never had the most strength or pace that is normally required for a World-Class striker; however, he had a keen positional sense that helped him into goalscoring opportunities more often than not.

-Der Kaiser, is regarded as the best German player ever, and possibly one of the best Defenders ever.
-His early career started as a midfielder, but came to prominence playing as a defender.
+Der Kaiser is regarded as the best German player ever, and possibly one of the best Defenders ever.
+His early career started as a midfielder but came to prominence playing as a defender.
 He is a player that, because of his style, has been often credited of inventing the role of the sweeper.
-He helped his Bayern München side to 4 Bundesliga titles and an impressive 3 European Cups. he also helped Germany to a 1972 European Championship win and the 1974 FIFA World Cup win.
+He helped his Bayern München side to four Bundesliga titles and an impressive three European Cups. he also helped Germany to a 1972 European Championship win and the 1974 FIFA World Cup win.

 Yet another Brazilian, although this time it's the only woman on the list.
-Marta has had an excellent career with a number of clubs, most notably scoring 111 goals in 103 games for Umeå IK during 4 years and scoring 80 goals for her country Brazil in just 72 games so far.
-Such a fantastic female player, she won the FIFA World Player of the Year for 5 consecutive years between 2006 and 2010.
+Marta has had an excellent career with a number of clubs, most notably scoring 111 goals in 103 games for Umeå IK for four years and scoring 80 goals for her country Brazil in just 72 games so far.
+Such a fantastic female player, she won the FIFA World Player of the Year for five consecutive years between 2006 and 2010.